1010todd/Galactic-War/README.md

 1 Accessible galaxy.

-16+ Races with their own ships and outfits,
+26+ Races with their own ships and outfits.
+Some with unique mechanic such as territory changes or even hunt you down depending on your interactions.

 Over 100 Ships,